For the Joy of It

 An Insider's Guide

-You can answer the question, "How do I choose an amethyst geode aka amethyst cathedral or amethyst church?" by answering the question, "What inspires me?"
-Alternately, you can consider the two questions and two examples below.
+How do you choose an amethyst geode (amethyst cathedral, amethyst church)?
+By using your intuition or your objective thought?
+In other words, you choose by answering the question, "What inspires me," OR you consider the two objective, left-brain questions and examples below.

-AMETHYST GEODE QUESTION 1
+AMETHYST GEODE OBJECTIVE QUESTION 1

-"How do I value an amethyst geode (amethyst cathedral, amethyst church) as a whole?"
+How do I value the amethyst geode (amethyst cathedral, amethyst church) as a whole?

 Inside the amethyst geode, large crystals are more highly prized than small crystals for several reasons.
 Large crystals took many more eons to form, and conditions had to remain constant.
 A large fully-saturated crystal is rarer than a small fully-saturated one.

-Yet their very largeness my indirectly lower the price per pound.
-A geode with large crystals almost always has thick walls.
+Yet their very "largeness" increases the price of the geode.
+A geode with large crystals has thick walls.
 Such walls make that geode heavier than thin-walled geodes of the same height.
-The price goes to purchase thick walls, not all visible crystal.

-Similarly an amethyst geode (amethyst cathedral, amethyst church) with a thin base commands a higher price per pound.
+An amethyst geode (amethyst cathedral, amethyst church) with a thin base commands a higher price per pound.
 The polishing factory adds cement to the bases to protect any crystal area from breaking off and to allow you to stand the geode on end.
 Click here to see photos of other steps taken in the factory.

 Symmetry and shape are important factors.
 Most people favor tall, slender geode rocks, shaped like cathedral spires.
 A geode rock that is extremely bent over is less valued/more easily affordable.
 Ditto for a round or square geode rock.